Aimeedeer/coconut-report/content/reading/posts.md

 ## Economics

 - [Debt is Coming](https://alexdanco.com/2020/02/07/debt-is-coming/)
   - Speculative investment, with ambitious but inexact expectations of financial return, is important fuel for founders who build the unknown future.
-However, investors and oper\
-ators are often deeply misaligned: investors think in bets, while operators think in consequences.
+However, investors and operators are often deeply misaligned: investors think in bets, while operators think in consequences.
 The relationship is tense, but can be explosively productive.
-The VC model is \
-an institutional expression of this tension.
+The VC model is an institutional expression of this tension.
 - [When Tailwinds Vanish](https://luttig.substack.com/p/when-tailwinds-vanish)

 ## Industry